 How will the EU address questions of gender equality in the future?

 During the Presidency, Finland organised a high-level conference on gender equality.
 The conference, Europe for Gender Equality?
 Taking Stock – Taking Action, was hold in Helsinki on 30 September–1 October 2019.
 The conference dealt with the future priorities and directions of EU gender policies.

 - High-Level Conference 'Europe for Gender Equality?
 Taking Stock – Taking Action' (Website for Finland's Precidency)

-The discussions will approach the relationship between gender equality and the economy from different perspectives: reinforcing gender mainstreaming and cross-sectoral collaboration, financing for gender equality, and promoting gender-responsive budgeting.
-Finland will produce the draft Council conclusions on future EU gender policies based on the review of the implementation of the Beijing Platform for Action in the EU (Beijing +25).
+The discussions approached the relationship between gender equality and the economy from different perspectives: reinforcing gender mainstreaming and cross-sectoral collaboration, financing for gender equality, and promoting gender-responsive budgeting.
+Finland produced the draft Council conclusions on future EU gender policies based on the review of the implementation of the Beijing Platform for Action in the EU (Beijing +25).